O-tee/CodeAcademy-Notes/HelloWorld.md

 ### return 0
 - The return statement is used to end a function.
 If the program reaches this statement, returning a value of 0 is an indication to the operating system that the code executed successfully.
 This line of code is optional.

+### Compile and Execute
+- Compile: A computer can only understand machine code.
+A compiler can translate the C++ programs that we write into machine code.
+You call on the compiler by using the terminal, which is the black panel to the right of the code editor that contains a dollar sign $.
+To compile a file, you need to type g++ followed by the file name in the terminal and press enter:
+  - g++ hello.cpp -> creates a.out
+- Execute: To execute the new machine code file, all you need to do is type ./ and the machine code file name in the terminal and press enter.
+In this case, our compiled file name is a.out.
+Putting it all together, we end up with the following:
+  - ./a.out

+### Compile to make an output executable with a diff name
+- g++ hello.cpp -o hello
+- ./hello